 by Vince Brusio

 The 1980s were the 1950s on amphetamines.
 Every year brought new shock, different jocks, weird hair, and brighter clothing lines every other weekend that you went shopping at the enclosed mall department stores.
 But not every day was sweet as a Skittle.
-For those stuck in the subdivisions of their grade schools, there was still trouble to avoid in the hallways, and that angst is captured in Skottie Young’s Bully Wars #1 (JUL180096) from Image Comics.
-Hear what he and artist Aaron Conley have to say about this upcoming series that hits comic shops September 5!
+For those stuck in the subdivisions of their grade schools, there was still trouble to avoid in the hallways, and that angst is captured in Skottie Young’s Bully Wars TP (DEC180061) from Image Comics which you can now pre-order from the December issue of the PREVIEWS comic shop catalog!

 Vince Brusio: What traumatic childhood experience is responsible for this book?
 Give it up!
 Or is this Revenge of The Nerds comic book-style?
 C’mon, adoring comic fans everywhere are eager to hear your DVD extras commentary.

 Skottie Young: Hahaha, it’s definitely more of growing up watching 80’s movies like Real Genius, Revenge of the Nerds, Goonies, etc. And a bit of me having kids now and seeing some of this stuff play out in real life or in the books that they read.
 We talked about the idea of playing with the POV of the normal bully in stories.